julia-healthcare/julia-healthcare.github.io/routing_methods.md

 ## Bringing it all together

 That's it.
 To run it all in one go use the code below.
 Note that the code sets a random seed before each optimisation run in order to reproduce the results.
+For fun, try the code with a harder problem.
+You can select up to 70 patients to visit.

 ```julia
 using Random